TannerPerrien/meethue.co/_products/philips-hue-iris.md

   - Software upgradeable
 title: Philips Hue Iris
 excerpt: A stylish lamp that sits on your desk, your shelf or the floor and washes your walls with beautiful colored light.
+The Iris is aesthetically pleasing and does a fine job of putting extra color in any part of your living space.
+This is compatible with the Hue Bridge and other Hue lights.
 ---